wattanunteeratanapong/TFT-Into-the-Arcane-3-Star-Jinx-Study/README.md

 ## Overview
-TFT is a game that heavily rely on a probability and statistic, In this repository we are gonna find out that how many gold do we need to spare for reroll to find 3 star Jinx.
+TFT is a game that heavily rely on a probability and statistic, In this repository we are gonna find out that how many gold do we need to spare for reroll to find 3-Star Jinx.
 This could also apply to every 5-Costs unit not only jinx. <br>
 If you can make 5-Cost Unit that have 3-Star, in that match it's a guarantee win at 1st place for you in that match. <br>
 So that we can use this info to make the best decision for the best strategy and getting out of this elo hell. <br><br>
 In this experiment we gonna test on patch 14.23 where 6-Cost doesn't exist in this patch <br>